dentproject/hldd/baseline-network-linux-hld.md

-The intention of this project is not to replace or compete with any of the existing network operating systems, but rather to provide a common and extensible layer on which those can be built.
-Its principles and paradigms are largely aligned and adapted from the
+The intention of this project is not to replace or compete with any of the existing network operating systems, but rather to provide a common and extensible layer on which they can be built.
+Its principles and paradigms are largely aligned with and adapted from the
 [OCP OpenNetworkLinux Project](https://github.com/opencomputeproject/OpenNetworkLinux).
-This proposal specifically seeks an agreement between the developers and maintainers of the aforementioned network operating system communities, to be able to shared common implementations to support open networking hardware.
+This proposal specifically seeks an agreement between the developers and maintainers of the aforementioned network operating system communities, to be able to share common implementations to support open networking hardware.

 Support for open networking hardware platforms is currently distributed over various different projects.
-Many platforms, especially older ones are supported by OpenNetworkLinux, many are supported by SONiC, and some are supported by DentOS, which is based on OpenNetworkLinux, but targets different devices.
+Many platforms, especially older ones, are supported by OpenNetworkLinux, many are supported by SONiC, and some are supported by DentOS, which is based on OpenNetworkLinux, but targets different devices.
 The open hardware support is usually very tightly integrated in the build systems,